s-christian/Fit_or_Fail/fitorfail-next/README.md

     -   `/contribute/questions`:
         -   Add ability to delete and modify questions (click on questions in table)
     -   `/contribute/sponsors` frontend needed.
 API already exists @ `/api/ads`.
--   Separate "Log out" and the user's profile picture in the Topbar
 -   Email contact form
     -   Front end form that collects contact information, the actual email content, etc.
     -   Nodemailer back end
 -   Online multiplayer kahoot-style game
     -   Teams
 -   Mobile optimizations
-    -   Game index page
     -   About page
     -   Anywhere else that you see might need it
         -   users should NEVER have to horizontally scroll for anything